-  Throughout the project, clients receive high-quality data science work that is approximately equivalent to one full-time employee engaged for six-months.
+Throughout the project, clients receive high-quality data science work that is approximately equivalent to one full-time employee engaged for five months.
 This work helps students develop skills in project management, team-oriented data science, design and implementation, data processing/analysis/manipulation, reproducible workflows, quality assurance, interface development e.g., data visualization, technical documentation, and effective stakeholder communication.
 The projects also serve to expand both parties’ professional networks by connecting future and current environmental data science leaders.

 Please review all sections on this page:

 All proposers must contact the Bren School at firstname.lastname@example.org as a first step in proposal development.
 The Bren School connects proposal authors with Bren faculty, staff, and students who can provide additional guidance and assistance in writing proposals.
 Given that projects must align with student interest to be selected, clients are encouraged to work with current Bren students and faculty on proposal development

 *** The submission period has closed.
 We will reopen the RFP in Spring 2023 for next year. ***

 The Request for Proposals for the 2022-2023 MEDS Capstone Project Cycle is now open.
 Proposals will be due by 5:00pm PT on Friday, October 14, 2022, submitted via email to email@example.com.

 - Summer: Bren School releases a Request for Proposals.
 New proposals for MEDS Capstone Projects are submitted by faculty and prospective clients.

 - Fall: Submit proposals by Friday, October 14, 2022.
 Projects are selected in late November; students and faculty advisors are assigned, clients are notified by the middle of December.